rubyforgood/human-essentials/docs/user_guide/bank/exports.md

 - Quantity for each of the organization's Items.

 ## Transfers
-### Navigating to export transfers
+### Navigating to export Transfers
 Click "Inventory", then "Transfers" in the left-hand menu.
 Then click "Export Storage Locations"
-### Filtering exported transfers
+### Filtering exported Transfers
-You can filter the transfers by:
+You can filter the Transfers by:
 - From location
 - To location
 - date range.
-  - Note that this is the date the transfer was entered in the system, which may or may not be when it happened.
+  - Note that this is the date the Transfer was entered in the system, which may or may not be when it happened.

-The default is all the transfers for the period of 60 days prior, 30 days forward from today.
+The default is all the Transfers for the period of 60 days prior, 30 days forward from today.

 Make you selection and click 'Filter' before clicking "Export Transfers".

-### Contents of transfers exports
+### Contents of Transfers export
-For each selected transfer:
+For each selected Transfer:
 - From,
 - To,
 - Comment,